-When frequent transmission shifting occurs (such as when operating the vehicle under heavy loading conditions, in hilly terrain, traveling into strong head winds, or while towing heavy trailers), use the AutoStick® mode (refer to "AutoStick®" in "Starting And Operating" for further information) to select a lower gear range.
-Under these conditions, using a lower gear range will improve performance and extend transmission life by reducing excessive shifting and heat buildup.
+When frequent transmission shifting occurs (such as when operating the vehicle under heavy loading conditions, in hilly terrain, traveling into strong head winds, or while towing heavy trailers), use the AutoStick® shift control (refer to "AutoStick®" in this section) to select a lower gear.
+Under these conditions, using a lower gear will improve performance and extend transmission life by reducing excessive shifting and heat buildup.

-If the transmission operating temperature exceeds normal operating limits, the powertrain controller will modify the transmission shift schedule and expand the range of torque converter clutch engagement.
+If the transmission temperature exceeds normal operating limits, the powertrain controller will modify the transmission shift schedule and expand the range of torque converter clutch engagement.
 This is done to prevent transmission damage due to overheating.